Angels Landing in Winter – Zion Permits & Trail Conditions

 My essential gear and 1.25 gallon/ 5 l water plus electrolytes and snacks for each of us.

-• Sun protection: sunscreen (my favourite for the face), hat, and sunglasses; even in winter, there was almost no shade.
+• Sun Protection — Sunscreen, hat, sunglasses.
+Even in winter, there is almost no shade.

 The double room in My Place Hotel close to Zion